EU quizzes on Universal, EMI combined market power

 The Commission is also investigating whether Universal dominates radio or TV programmes, which could give it an important tool to promote its artists and also provide vital revenue streams, they said.

-Feedback from the questionnaire will determine whether Universal will need to divest assets to address competition concerns.
+Feedback from the questionaire will determine whether Universal will need to divest assets to address competition concerns.

 Third parties will have to reply to the list of more than 60 questions in the coming days, the people said.